edgio-docs/edgio-docs/src/pages/guides/app_security/security_applications.md

     audit of new access rules, custom rules, and managed rules.

-    The ability to secure and audit your production traffic using separate configurations requires WAF Premier, WAF Standard, or WAF Essentials.
+    The ability to secure and audit your production traffic using separate configurations requires {{ PRODUCT_SECURITY }} Premier, {{ PRODUCT_SECURITY }} Standard, or WAF Essentials.
 If you currently have WAF Insights and would like to use this capability, please contact your CDN account manager to upgrade to the full version.

 ## Traffic Identification {/*traffic-identification*/}

-Identify the set of traffic to which a Security Application Manager configuration's rules will be applied by host, URL path, or both.
+Identify the set of traffic to which a Security Application configuration's rules will be applied by host, URL path, or both.

 ### Host {/*host*/}

-By default, a Security Application Manager configuration applies to all hosts.
-However, you may limit a Security Application Manager configuration to one or more hosts.
-WAF compares the entire `Host` header value against the specified value.
+By default, a Security Application configuration applies to all hosts.
+However, you may limit a Security Application configuration to one or more hosts. {{ PRODUCT_SECURITY }} compares the entire `Host` header value against the specified value.

 Key information: